-Every year Saxelby Cheesemongers has the privilege of bringing you butter from Animal Farm, a small dairy farm in Orwell, Vermont.
-Diane St Clair produces this exceptional cultured butter from her herd of ten Jersey cows.
-Throughout the year Ms. St Clair ships all of her butter to acclaimed chef Thomas Keller, owner of The French Laundry and Per Se.
-But for a few butterfat-filled weeks each year, Diane sends her butter to Saxelby Cheesemongers!
+Every few weeks, Saxelby Cheesemongers has the privilege of bringing you butter from Animal Farm, a small dairy farm in Orwell, Vermont.
+Diane St Clair produces this exceptional cultured butter for America's top chefs from her herd of ten Jersey cows.

 Each package contains one pound of sweet cream butter (4 small rolls at 4 ounces each) The unsalted butter can be eaten fresh (which is what we recommend!) or frozen for up to six months.
 For more information on how this delectable butter is made, listen to Episode 88 of Cutting the Curd, featuring Diane St. Clair and Harold McGee.